Migdal-Eliashberg theory as a classical spin chain: Stationary points of the free energy

 \end{enumerate}

 These statements remain true at arbitrary temperature, including $T=0$~\cite{trueT0}.
 Let us begin with the proof of property~\ref{prop1}.
 Suppose $S_n^z$ are fixed.
-Then, we have to minimize the $xy$-part of the spin Hamiltonian.
+Then, we have to minimize the $xy$ part of the spin Hamiltonian.
 Clearly, since $\lam_{nm} >0$ for all $n$ and $m$, this requires all $\bm S^\perp_n$ being aligned in the same direction.
-Any deviation from this alignment means a finite energy cost in $H_s$ and because the total free energy is $Nf=\nu_0 N T H_s$, the total energy cost is proportional to the total number of sites $N$.
-As before we designate the direction in which $\bm S^\perp_n$ align to be the positive $x$-direction~\cite{phase}. \eref{spintogap1} then implies that $\Delta_n$ is real and, most importantly, it must be nonnegative for all $n$ at the global minimum.
+Any deviation from this alignment means a finite-energy cost in $H_s$ and because the total free energy is $Nf=\nu_0 N T H_s$, the total-energy cost is proportional to the total number of sites $N$.
+As before we designate the direction in which $\bm S^\perp_n$ align to be the positive $x$ direction.
+This sets the arbitrary overall phase factor of $\Delta(\omega_n)$, $e^{i\phi}=1$.
+Equation~\re{spintogap1} then implies that $\Delta_n$ is real and, most importantly, it must be non-negative for all $n$ at the global minimum.
 Since $|\Delta_n|$ is even, $\Delta_n=|\Delta_n|$ must also be an even function of frequency.
-Therefore, $\Delta(\omega_n)$ is a nonnegative and even function.
-Given that $\Delta_n$ is nonnegative, the gap equation~\re{gapeqmin} further shows that either all $\Delta_n$ are zero or none.
+Therefore, $\Delta(\omega_n)$ is a non-negative and even function.
+Given that $\Delta_n$ is non-negative, the gap equation~\re{gapeqmin} further shows that either all $\Delta_n$ are zero or none.